gmorelli00/gmorelli00/README.md

 ## Who I am

-I'm a full stack developer... ok, I'm already bored with the explanations... <br/> I'll show it to you!
+I'm a full stack developer... ok, explanations are boring... <br/> Let me show you instead!

 ### This is me when I start working:
 <div>